 - Occupational Health and Safety Occupational Health and Safety committee is established and fully functional.
 The municipality has complied with the Collective Agreement by ensuring that legislated Committees that handle human resources related issues are established and active.
 OHS meeting were held in the 2021/22 financial year to address OHSA related issues in the workplace. - Human Resources Development The municipality continue to offer funding to employees to further their studies as part of support for career development.
-In the 2021/22 financial year the municipality has approved bursaries for three (3) employees at various levels to further their studies. - Workplace Skills Plan (WSP) and the Annual Training Report (ATR) were developed and submitted to the Local Government SETA by the 30th of April 2022.
+In the 2021/22 financial year the municipality has approved new bursaries for three (3) more employees at various levels to further their studies.
+Other employees were continuing with their studies from previous financial year.
+The total number of employees benefiting from the bursary stood at nine (9) at a total cost of R 494 405 compared to R 392 982 in the 2020/2021 financial year.
+This is an increase of 25.8% percent. - Workplace Skills Plan (WSP) and the Annual Training Report (ATR) were developed and submitted to the Local Government SETA by the 30th of April 2022.
 The municipality has complied with the WSP by running intervention that were identified during the WSP compilation.
 For the year under review the municipality has spent significantly well on the annual budget on implementation of the Workplace skills plan.

 - Leave Management The electronic leave management is now fully in place and all employees have been capacitated to use the system.
 The online system makes it easy to manage leave accurately.
 The Human resource division is conducting leave audits on a quarterly basis.
-Total Annual leave days taken for the year under review was 3108 and total sick leave days taken was ?? - Labour Relations The Municipality continued to facilitate Local Labour forum meetings during the 2021/22 financial year.
+Total Annual leave days taken for the year under review was 3108 and total sick leave days taken was 163 - Labour Relations The Municipality continued to facilitate Local Labour forum meetings during the 2021/22 financial year.
 This signals a good working relationship between Management and labour unions, hence there was no employee strike during the year under review.
 Only one (01) unfair labour practice dispute was referred to the SALGBC during the year under review and the matter is before the high court to pronounce on the legality of the decision that gave rise to the dispute.